Henrietta Murray, Viscountess Stormont: Biography

 Previously in 1761, Lord and Lady Stormont attended the coronation of King George III and Queen Charlotte.
 Lady Stormont attended the ceremony wearing her peeress’s robe.
 According to Kielmansegge, the procession of the peers and peeresses was “the most beautiful part” of the coronation, distinguished by its “majestic appearance" of gold cloths and array of jewels.

+While staying in England in 1762, her husband appeal a bill to have her naturalized as a British subject, it was approved and she was presented to the House of Lords to take the vow in English, the naturalization made sure that she was recognized as a British subject and hence can inherit British lands and British title.

 Von Bünau's husband was then appointed as the British ambassador to Austria in 1763 at the court of Empress Maria Theresa.
 Her status, as an Austrian imperial countess by birth, helped the couple find acceptance in Viennese high society.
 Von Bünau's father had served as an imperial diplomat, and through those connections she was able to host successful salons in the Austrian capital.
 Her charm and influence secured a connection for her husband with Wenzel Anton, Prince of Kaunitz-Rietberg, one of the most powerful State Chancellors and a close advisor to Empress Maria Theresa.

 While in Vienna, she gave birth to a second daughter, Henrietta Anne, who died in infancy.

 Von Bünau's health was fragile, and she died in Vienna on 16 March 1766, at the age of 29.
 Following her death, her husband had a nervous breakdown and was granted extended leave of absence from his post at court.
 She was interred in Viennese Protestant church but her heart was embalmed in a gold vase and taken to Scone Palace.

 Lady Stormont's memorial at Scone Palace's chapel.